Austin Riley Player Props: Braves vs. White Sox

-Austin Riley -- hitting .256 with two doubles, two home runs, two walks and four RBI in his past 10 games -- will be in action for the Atlanta Braves versus the Chicago White Sox, with Lance Lynn on the mound, on July 15 at 7:15 PM ET.
+The Atlanta Braves, including Austin Riley (.209 batting average in his past 10 games), battle starting pitcher Dylan Cease and the Chicago White Sox at Truist Park, Sunday at 1:35 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the White Sox.
+He had a one-hit performance in his most recent game (1-for-5) against the White Sox.

 Austin Riley Game Info & Props vs. the White Sox